Appeals Process

 NOTE: If you do not attend or respond, the hearing will proceed without you and your rights and obligations will be determined in your absence.

-Sometimes, it is impossible for a party to attend to the hearing on the date it is scheduled.
+Sometimes, a party cannot attend the hearing on the scheduled date.
 Except in extreme circumstances (for example a family emergency or illness), the Director expects the party seeking an adjournment to contact the other parties and request their consent to the adjournment.
 If all parties do not agree to the adjournment, you must make your request in writing addressed to the Director.
 A decision will be made by the Director.
 Where an adjournment is necessary, you must give the Director and the other parties as much advance notice of your request as possible.
 Otherwise, there may not be enough time to process the request before the hearing.

 The Director will decide the case based only on evidence presented at the hearing.
 You cannot provide additional information after the hearing is completed unless you are requested to do so by the Director.
 You may not communicate privately with the Director about the case before, during or after the hearing.